 Why Market on Pinterest?

-Even if you’re sharing blog posts and not products, Pinterest offers a great benefit: when users pin it to save for later, they’ll share it with their followers, keeping your content organically circling on the platform and continuing to expose it to new users.
+Even if you’re sharing blog posts and not products, Pinterest offers a great benefit: when users pin an image to save for later, they’ll share it with their followers, keeping your content organically circling on the platform and continuing to expose it to new users.

 Creating and adapting content to perform well on Pinterest relies heavily on understanding who uses Pinterest and how they use it.

 As Pinterest grows in popularity, we’re starting to see a shift in demographics.
-Though this platform has always been notorious for predominantly attracting female users, that’s changing: about 71% of users are women, but 1/3 of all new users are men, a number that is slowly increasingly.
+Though this platform has always been notorious for predominantly attracting female users, that’s changing: about 79.5% of Pinterest users are women versus 20.5% who are men:

-- The average order value of a Shopify sale coming from Pinterest is $50, which is currently higher than all other major social platforms
+- The average sales order value from Pinterest is $50, which is currently higher than other social media platforms.

 6 Ways to Adapt Your Content for Best Visibility on Pinterest